Jonathan F. Mitchell: Supreme Court practice

-Mitchell has argued five times before the Supreme Court of the United States and authored the principal merits brief in eight Supreme Court cases.
-Mitchell has also written amicus curiae briefs in the Supreme Court.
+Mitchell has argued eight times before the Supreme Court of the United States and authored the principal merits brief in 11 Supreme Court cases.

+Mitchell has also written and submitted more than 20 amicus curiae briefs in the Supreme Court.
 In Dobbs v.
-Jackson Women's Health Organization, Mitchell and a colleague urged the Supreme Court to overrule Roe v.
-Wade, arguing that overturning Roe should eventually lead to the reversal of other "lawless" court decisions such as those establishing a right to same-sex marriage (Obergefell v.
-Hodges), while distinguishing and defending the right to interracial marriage recognized in Loving v.
-Virginia.
+Jackson Women's Health Organization (2022), Mitchell and Adam K. Mortara urged the Supreme Court to overrule Roe v.
+Wade, and their brief argued that overturning Roe should undermine and eventually lead to the reversal of other "lawless" court decisions such as Obergefell v.
+Hodges, which created a right to same-sex marriage.
+At the same time, Mitchell and Mortara distinguished and defended the right to interracial marriage recognized in Loving v.
+Virginia, and argued that the federal right to interracial marriage should be grounded in congressional statutes such as the Civil Rights Act of 1866 rather than court-created substantive-due-process doctrines.

 Mitchell also submitted an amicus brief in Students for Fair Admissions v.
-President and Fellows of Harvard College, which urges the Supreme Court to declare race-based affirmative action unlawful under Title VI of the Civil Rights Act of 1964, without reaching the "much closer question" concerning the constitutionality of affirmative action under the Equal Protection Clause.
+President and Fellows of Harvard College (2023), which urged the Supreme Court to declare race-based affirmative action unlawful solely under Title VI of the Civil Rights Act of 1964, without reaching the "much closer question" concerning the constitutionality of affirmative action under the Equal Protection Clause.

+On February 8, 2024, Mitchell represented former president Donald J. Trump before the Supreme Court in Trump v.
+Anderson, and urged the Court to reverse the Colorado Supreme Court's decision that declared Trump ineligible for the presidency under Section 3 of the 14th Amendment.
+In an unsigned per curiam opinion issued March 4, 2024, the Court unanimously ruled in favor of former President Trump, holding that Congress has the exclusive ability to enforce Section 3 of the Fourteenth Amendment.

+Other Legal Activities

+On July 2, 2024, Mitchell sued Northwestern University over its alleged use of race and sex preferences in faculty hiring.
+In this lawsuit, Mitchell is representing an organization called Faculty, Alumni, and Students Opposed to Racial Preferences (or FASORP), which litigates against race and sex preferences and opposes practices that subordinate academic merit to diversity considerations.
+The complaint accuses Northwestern University of violating numerous federal anti-discrimination statutes, including Title VI, Title IX, and 42 U.S.C. § 1981.